gbogard/crdts-introduction/README.md

 ## License

-The source code fir this website and the slides of the talk are released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+The source code for this website and the slides of the talk are released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 Feel free to reuse the code and examples, as long as you credit me as the original author.